The final design

-The local shops on the corner of Alberga Street and Maribyrnong Avenue (Gwydir Square) in Kaleen South were constructed in the early-1970s.
+The local shops on the corner of Burrinjuck Street and Glenmaggie Street (Duffy Place) in Duffy were constructed in the early-1970s.
 Since then, the expectations and needs of the local community have changed and the area is in need of improvements.

-Early consultation undertaken in 2017 with local stakeholders, including the businesses at the time, told us that there were concerns around lighting and safety, parking restraints and landscaping, as well as a need to improve active travel infrastructure and provide safer pedestrian access.
+Early consultation undertaken in 2017 with local stakeholders, including the businesses at the time, told us that there were concerns around accessibility and safety and that they wanted to see outdoor café areas expanded and more landscaping.
 Following these conversations, preliminary designs were prepared which propose a range of upgrades to improve the safety, accessibility and look and feel of each of the locations.

 The final designs are available below for you to view.

-In early 2021 we asked the local community and stakeholders what improvements they would like to see at these local shops.
+Earlier this year, we asked the local community and stakeholders what improvements they would like to see to revitalise these local shops.

 We held a conversation online, face to face and directly with stakeholders from 22 March to 10 May 2021.
-The community’s feedback was captured through YourSay, a drop-in session and written submission.
+The community’s feedback was captured through YourSay, a drop-in session, written submissions and presentations.

 Community feedback told us you would like to see: